kiwicom/orbit/packages/orbit-components/README.md

 ## Contributing

-We're working on making this project a fully open source.
+We're working on making this project fully open-source.
 We appreciate any contributions you might make.

 [Bug reports](https://github.com/kiwicom/orbit/issues/new?template=bug_report.md)